czgarrett/CZGTextureCreator/README.md

 The only time you wouldn't want to use CZGTextureCreator with text is if you are rapidly changing text, such as in a rapidly changing score counter.
 Any other time, this should be significantly faster, a better use of resources, and easier on designers' eyes than the standard Cocos2d labels.

+Thanks to [@blackpawn](http://www.twitter.com/blackpawn) for his [pseudocode for packing rectangles](http://www.blackpawn.com/texts/lightmaps/).
+I used a variation in my own algorithm for packing the texture rects.

 Installation:
 ---